 5. Propose your solutions

-The good stuff.
+Here’s where you share your plan.
 In the proposed solution section, you show how you can alleviate your prospective buyer’s pain points.
-This can fit onto the problem statement section but if you have a comprehensive solution or prefer to elaborate on the details, a separate section is a good idea.
+This can fit into the problem statement section but if you have a comprehensive solution or prefer to elaborate on the details, a separate section is a good idea.

-Spare no details regarding the solution you will provide.
-When you write a business proposal, explain how you plan to deliver the solution.
-Include an estimated timeline of when they can expect your solution and other relevant details.
+Provide comprehensive details about the solution and implementation process you will deliver.
+When you write a business proposal, explain how you plan to deliver the solution, along with key projections for expected results and growth.

-For inspiration, look at how this business proposal template quickly and succinctly outlines the project plan, deliverables and metrics:
+For inspiration, look at how this business proposal template quickly and succinctly outlines the project deliverables, plan and metrics:

 Sales Plan Proposal Table Template_Venngage